peeti-sriwongsanguan/peeti-sriwongsanguan/README.md

 ### Hi there 👋

-<p>As I approach the completion of my Master's degree in Data Science at UC Berkeley, <b style="color:red;">With my advanced data analytics and machine learning skills, I am seeking a challenging position that allows me to provide actionable insights that will help drive business growth and customer satisfaction</b></p>
+<p>After completing my Master's degree in Data Science at UC Berkeley, <b style="color:red;">I am seeking to find a challenging position where I can deliver actionable insights to drive business growth and enhance customer satisfaction.
+I am passionate about automating data operations to minimize errors and improve system interoperability.</b></p>

 <html>
 <h2>About me:</h2>